Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \section{Detailed Technologies and Open Research Problems}

 As a new platform and network, PMN is still in its very early stage of research and development.
 As described in the last section, there are a number of challenges to overcome to make it practical, which also imply great research opportunities.
 Here we review existing technologies and algorithms that have been developed to address these challenges, organized under eight topics.
 We also discuss open research problems for each topic.
-In Table \ref{tab-marks}, remarks are provided on the technology maturity and research difficulty for each topic and highlights selected key open research problems.
-The scores for maturity and difficulty are indicative only, as they are based on our own expertise and experience.
 Since the major issue in PMN is how to achieve radio sensing without compromising the performance of existing communications, we focus on the issues in realizing radio sensing, leveraging the existing cellular communication infrastructure, and how communications may be affected and improved by integrating the sensing functions.